Alone Too Long (song)

-"Alone Too Long" is a 1975 single by Hall & Oates from their album Daryl Hall & John Oates.
+"Alone Too Long" is a song by Hall & Oates and single from their 1975 album Daryl Hall & John Oates.
 The song features John Oates on lead vocals, and reached number 98 on the Billboard R&B chart in 1975.

 Record World called it "a high harmonied track" and "a most pleasing and sensuous effort."

 The song is used as the opening theme to the 2013 HBO comedy series Hello Ladies starring Stephen Merchant.